SecTestAnnaQuinn/Writeups/README.md

 # Writeups
-Writeups for CTF, HTB, and THM
+Writeups for CTF, HTB, and THM.
+This is to have a repo that encourages me to do writeups more often.